 The Milestone curriculum encourages both faculty and students to draw connections between diverse areas of study and explore a wide range of disciplines.
 The Institute is constantly deepening its teaching in the areas of science, technology, engineering and mathematics (STEM), as well as in the humanities, social sciences and arts, by hiring new teaching staff who can complement and strengthen our current faculty; provide funds for innovative new research and the development of new modules; provide teaching assistance for faculty via the Institute’s Junior Fellowship scheme; increase internship and research support for students; and adjust the curriculum to the scientific environment of the new campus.

 The Institute is committed to supporting general educational research, research on talent monitoring and development, and research on secondary education.
 We recognise the important role secondary schools play for our teaching, and we constantly review and improve our pedagogic practice to better collaborate and share research results with the wider public, including talent development bodies and educational institutions.

 We aim to diversify our students’ graduate destinations, away from the United Kingdom to top-tier universities and colleges in other parts of the world.
 While working towards this goal, we aim to maintain our strategy of creating alumni hubs with strong connection to the Institute, to prevent our alumni from becoming atomised exponents of brain drain.

 International Opportunities and Exchange Partnerships

-As Milestone aims to produce future leaders of the region, we seek to form exchange partnerships with leading educational institutions, with a special emphasis on the US, the UK and the Central-Eastern European Region.
+As Milestone aims to produce future leaders of the region, we seek to form exchange partnerships with leading educational institutions, with a special emphasis on the United States, the United Kingdom and the Central-Eastern European Region.
 These can take the form of project-based cooperation, educational exchange partnerships, academic trainings, joint international publications or participation at international competitions.